 Near the end of the series, a boy named Hajime Kujo returns to the area and transfers into Yuki and Kaori’s class.
 It turns out he was Kaori’s classmate in sixth grade, and he had a part to play in the events that ultimately led to an accident and Kaori’s memory loss.
 His return starts unlocking Kaori’s memory of the accident.
 Both Kaori and Yuki must deal with the aftermath that Kujo’s return causes.

 After watching the first episode, I thought that One Week Friends was a sweet series.
-As the series continued, it remained a sweet series; however, the sweetness never got to the point of being so sickly sweet that it was saccharine.
+As the series continued, it remained a sweet series.
+However, the sweetness never got to the point of being so sickly sweet that it was saccharine.
 It’s a light-hearted show, but it’s not so light-hearted that it’s simply a barrage of jokes.
 Throughout the series, there was a good mix of humor and drama.

 The characters are accessible to the audience.
 As you meet each character, you’re able to get a good sense of who they are through their interactions with each other.
 The characters I came to care about the most were Kaori and Yuki, and I came to care about them at the end of the first episode.
-However, I also came to like Shogo and Saki later on.
+However, I also came to like Shogo and Saki later.

-At the end of the first episode, I was worried that the concept would hold up for the series’ 12 episode run.
-But I’m happy to say that the series succeeded in maintaining its concept throughout all of the episodes and succeeded in keeping the concept, story, and characters interesting the entire time.
+At the end of the first episode, I was worried that the concept wouldn’t hold up for the series’ 12 episode run.
+But I’m happy to say that the series succeeded in maintaining its concept throughout all the episodes and succeeded in keeping the concept, story, and characters interesting the entire time.

-I also really liked the animation style that was used in the series.
+I really liked the animation style that was used in the series.
 It has a “soft” feel to it, and it almost looks as if it could have been inspired by paintings made with watercolors.
-This look and feel is perfect for bringing the story of this series to life.
+This look and feel are perfect for bringing the story of this series to life.

 I really enjoyed watching One Week Friends, and it’s a series that I looked forward to watching every week during the Spring 2014 season.
-I’m actually a little sad that it’s over now.